nexvium/allssh/README.md

 * `-v` `--version`

-  Output the version number, currently v3.2.0, and exit.
+  Output the version number and exit.

 * `-d` `--dry-run`